SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/README.md

 In the exercises, we will help Best Run Bikes to:
 1. gain an overview of the products sold so that they can plan the future inventory
 2. gain an overview of revenue in EMEA in order to improve sales
-3. gain an overview of employee morale in the post covid times
+3. gain an overview of employee morale in the post covid times using employee survey data

 ### Part 1: Focuses on Modelling